storkjs/tags-input/README.md

 _maxTags_ [optional]: The maximum allowed number of chosen tags.
 Beyond this amount the suggestions handler will not be triggered at all.
 Example:
 `{ maxTags: 7 }`

+_persistentSuggestions_ [optional]: After adding or removing a tag, the default suggestions will keep being triggered.
+Example:
+`{ persistentSuggestions: true }`

 #### Methods
 _addTag(tagObj)_: adds a new tag to the chosen tags list.
 arguments: _tagObj_ {object} - tagObj.value, tagObj.label, tagObj.groupField (optional), tagObj.groupLabel (optional).